Are you traveling ?

 - The government of the Francophone Language Community announced that all sporting competitions and training sessions for amateur sportsmen and women over the age of 12 are banned until further notice.

-- Lectures and seminars at French-medium universities and colleges of higher education will be conducted solely through the medium of distance learning for the next month.
+- Lectures and seminars at French-medium universities and colleges of higher education will be conducted solely through the medium of distance learning.

 - The Brussels region has reintroduced the requirement to wear a mask in all public places and extended the curfew from 22.00 to 6.00 every day..